ishikauniphore/HOTFIXR/README.md

 NOTE: This is a bit of an unclean implementation, whenever a path or filename is required, please provide the full path of where to store that path/file.

+# Datasets
+We've upload all the data on SharePoint ([Data Zip](https://uniphore-my.sharepoint.com/:u:/p/ishika_agarwal/IQA6a2HzoGC4SI6Wi1kyEwaZAQpyvAU50E5jrr3-5WZTRSQ?e=zPvUBo)) contains all of the training/testing data we used for our results.
+You are more then welcome to use those.
+We've also provided the code for processing the datasets for VERL/GRPO in `data/preprocess_nemotron.py`.

 # Push notifications when your experiment is finished
 GRPO experiments can take a long time!
 Instead of waiting to find out when it is finished, you can send push notifications to your phone.
 Download the ntfy app ([https://ntfy.sh/](https://ntfy.sh/)), and add this to your `.bashrc` file (make sure to input your own unique code):